Didymus Mutasa

 Didymus Noel Edwin Mutasa (born 27 July 1935) is a Zimbabwean politician who served as Zimbabwe's Speaker of Parliament from 1980 to 1990.
 Subsequently, he held various ministerial posts working under President Robert Mugabe in the President's Office.
 He was Minister of State for Presidential Affairs from 2009 to 2014 and also served as ZANU-PF's Secretary for Administration.

 Family background and education

 Didymus Mutasa was born in 1935 in Rusape, a town close to the Zimbabwe/Mozambique border in Africa.
 He was the sixth child of a devout Christian couple.
+He did his primary and secondary school at St Faith's, an Anglican Mission in Rusape.

 Mutasa was a student of Fircroft College of Adult Education in Birmingham, UK, where he attended the Access to Higher Education Course.
 He studied at Birmingham University on a British Council scholarship.
 Mutasa was awarded the honorary degree of Doctor of Social Science (DSocSc) by the University of Birmingham in 1990.